 Life along the gulf coast presents an annual threat Hurricane season.
-Both Katrina and Ike taught us several valuable lessons: the importance of keeping your homeowners insurance up to date, buy plywood early to board up windows, and to stock up on food and batteries.
+Katrina, Harvey, and Ike taught us several valuable lessons: the critical importance of keeping your homeowners insurance up to date, buy plywood early to board up windows, and to stock up on food, drinking water, and batteries.

 If you have recently relocated to the gulf coast area, you may not know the history of destructive tropical storms and hurricanes that we are on the business end of.
 It is critical that you understand the risk and how to mitigate it.

 There are many excellent sources of historical data.
 A couple of these are your local American Red Cross chapter and the emergency management office.
 Once you understand how these storms have affected life and property you will understand the need to prepare.